azuredevcollege/trainingdays/day5/waf/performance.md

 ### What common problems do you have steps to troubleshoot in your operations playbook?

 - [x] None of the above.

+# Exercise: Optimize Contact Management Application

+As you have seen in the answers above, there are multiple ways to optimize performance for an application.
+Unfortunately, we cannot do them all, but at least we can take two high-priority measures in this area to improve our score.

+## 1.

+## 2.